759257989/IDX_market_app/README.md

 through an Express API, and presents them in a React single-page app with filtering, sorting, pagination, photo galleries, maps and open-house schedules.

-The feed is real, which is the interesting part: listings arrive with missing addresses, empty photo strings that `JSON.parse` throws on, coordinates parked at 0,0, and open-house dates in the year 4202.
-Handling that data honestly — rather than assuming it is clean — drove most of the design decisions below.

 ## Screenshots